walles/cleverdrawer/PRIVACY.md

 permission.
 This is to be able to experiment with better explaining that we want to list contacts.

+## Optional Launch History

+Optionally, users can on their own initiative click the "Contact Developer" button.
+This will let the user compose an e-mail to the developer.
+By default, this e-mail has an attachment with the user's launch history.
+This launch history does contains app identifiers with launch timestamps, so it is obvious which apps the user has launched.

+The file also includes a number for each contact, which is valid only for the user's device, so this number can *not* be used by the developer to identify any of the user's contacts.

+If the user feels uncomfortable sharing this information with the developer, they can just remove the attachment before sending the mail.

 ## Questions

 Questions about this policy will be answered by <johan.walles@gmail.com>.